-St Columba Anglican School is committed to providing an environment that is safe, supportive and one that nurtures individual students to achieve his or her potential.
+St Columba Anglican School is committed to providing an environment that is safe, supportive, and nurtures individual students to achieve their potential.

 The School has the responsibility to foster an educational environment where every attempt is made to eliminate barriers to learning and where all students feel safe and valued.
 The School acknowledges that bullying does occur.
-Bullying behaviour is recognised as being anti-social and unacceptable and as such not only affects the victims of bullies and the perpetrators but also those who witness bullying.
+Bullying behaviour is recognised as being anti-social and unacceptable and, as such, not only affects the victims of bullies and the perpetrators and those who witness bullying.
 Left unchecked, bullying behaviours can have a profound long-term effect on the culture of a school.

-St Columba aims to work with students, parents and teachers to prevent bullying, raise awareness and to encourage reporting.
-The Policy applies to all members of the school community which includes students, teaching and non-teaching staff, parents/caregivers and visitors to the School.
+St Columba aims to work with students, parents, and teachers to prevent bullying, raise awareness, and encourage reporting.
+The Policy applies to all members of the school community, including students, teaching and non-teaching staff, parents/caregivers, and visitors to the School.
 It is the responsibility of all members of the community to support and promote our Anti-Bullying Policy.

 Bullying is the repeated and intentional behaviour of causing fear, distress or harm towards another person that involves an imbalance of power.
 It can involve humiliation, domination, intimidation, victimisation and harassment.
-In any bullying incident there are likely to be three parties involved: the bully, the person being bullied, and bystanders.
+There are likely to be three parties involved in any bullying incident: the bully, the person being bullied, and bystanders.

-- Physical bullying which involves physical actions such as hitting, pushing, obstructing or being used to hurt or intimidate someone.
+Physical bullying involves physical actions such as hitting, pushing, obstructing, or hurting or intimidating someone.
 Damaging, stealing or hiding personal belongings is also a form of physical bullying.

-- Psychological bullying which is when words or actions are used to cause psychological harm.
-Examples of psychological bullying include name calling, teasing or making fun of someone because of their actions, appearance, physical characteristics or cultural background.
+Psychological bullying is when words or actions are used to cause psychological harm.
+Examples of psychological bullying include name-calling, teasing or making fun of someone because of their actions, appearance, physical characteristics or cultural background.

-- Indirect bullying which is when deliberate acts of exclusion or spreading of untrue stories are used to hurt or intimidate someone.
+Indirect bullying is when deliberate acts of exclusion or spreading of untrue stories are used to hurt or intimidate someone.

 What Isn't Bullying?

-There are many negative situations which, whilst being potentially distressing for students, are not bullying.
+There are many negative situations that, whilst potentially distressing for students, are not bullying.
 These include:

-- Mutual Conflict Situations which arise where there is disagreement between students but not an imbalance of power.
-Mutual conflict situations need to be closely monitored as they may evolve into a bullying situation.
+Mutual Conflict Situations arise where there is a disagreement between students but not an imbalance of power.
+Mutual conflict situations need to be closely monitored as they may evolve into bullying.

 St Columba Anglican School recognises its duty to students to provide a safe and positive learning environment where individual differences and diversity within the School is respected and accepted.
 Bullying is not tolerated at St Columba Anglican School.
 It is our policy that: